NAOC-LAMOST/fcn4flare/README.md

 This repository contains the official implementation of the paper: [FCN4Flare: Fully Convolution Neural Networks for Flare Detection](https://arxiv.org/abs/2407.21240).

+> ⚠️ **Important Note:**
+> - The original implementation (used in the paper) was based on PyTorch Lightning with random dataset splits, and is now available in the `lightning_version` directory.
+> - We have recently restructured the project using the Hugging Face ecosystem to improve accessibility and reproducibility:
+>   - Code has been refactored using Hugging Face's frameworks
+>   - Dataset has been reorganized into an AI-Ready format
+>   - Pre-trained models are now available through Hugging Face Hub
+> - Due to these improvements, results using our pre-trained models might show slight variations from those reported in the paper, though the differences are not significant.

 ## **Overview**

 FCN4Flare is a fully convolutional neural network designed for precise point-to-point detection of stellar flares in photometric time-series data.
 Stellar flares provide valuable insights into stellar magnetic activity and space weather environments, but detecting these flares is challenging due to missing data, imbalanced classes, and diverse flare morphologies.
 FCN4Flare addresses these challenges with: